slepp/docker-arduino/README.md

 This container provides an installation of the Arduino.cc application and a virtual X11 server.

+With version 1.5.8, the command line options to verify a build are not available.

-It is designed for use in a CI environment, but can be used wherever the Arduino toolchain is needed.
+This is not suitable for a CI environment, but the compilers are all available in /usr/local/share/arduino/.